sendgrid/docs/source/User_Guide/Settings/taxes_and_tax_exempt.md

 Will my tax amount vary from month to month?
 {% endanchor %}

-Taxes charged can vary month-to-month based on local tax laws changing, or if your bill is greater or less than in previous months.
+Taxes charged can vary month-to-month based on local tax laws changing, or if your product mix causes your bill to be ßgreater or less than in previous months.

 {% anchor h3 %}
 How does SendGrid calculate the sales tax owed?